A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 We leave the comparison and evaluation of model components for vertex attributes to future research and focus on the network aspects of the two models.
 Both models have these capabilities, but like the network parts, they differ substantially in their assumed updating processes.

-Moreover, as outlined above, the two models have different estimation strategies.
+Moreover, as outlined above, the two models have different estimation strategies and each may be estimated in several different ways---the SAOM is typically estimated via generalized method of moments but can also be estimated with Bayesian techniques, and the TERGM is usually estimated by MCMC-MLE for smaller networks and by bootstrap-corrected maximum pseudolikelihood for larger networks.
 Though each of the estimation procedures is different and may require care to different things (e.\,g., good mixing and convergence with Markov chains), they should all provide valid estimates of any given model.
-As such, we see the topic of estimation as somewhat beside the point of the present analysis: unless any of the approaches are outright wrong---and each has a substantial literature behind it---then it should not matter which particular strategy is used.
+That is to say, any valid estimation strategy must produce unbiased and consistent estimates.
+Any estimation strategy that is not unbiased and consistent is not statistically sound and should not be used as it will not produce valid results.
+We see the topic of estimation as somewhat beside the point of the present analysis: unless any of the approaches are outright wrong---and each has a substantial literature behind it---then it should not matter which particular strategy is used.
 Put another way, if we are willing to assume the validity of each of these estimation strategies, any differences in fit and performance between a TERGM and a SAOM with comparable specifications will be the result of the model structure.

-The TERGM and SAOM do, however, share a common limitation with respect to estimation: estimation of both models is computationally intensive and time consuming.
+The TERGM and SAOM do, however, share a common limitation with respect to estimation: estimation of both models is computationally intensive and time-consuming.
 As a result, both models tend not to be estimable in short time periods (weeks/months) for very large networks.
 As increases in computational power meet efficiencies in coding and advances in parallelization, this restriction is weakening over time.
 However, as of this writing, neither model is easy to estimate as the number of vertices and temporal observations increase.